AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 ![](../assets/Delete_from_dashboard.png)

-Note that deleting a dashboard does not delete the reports within it, so you’ll have to take one more step to delete the reports.
+Note that deleting a dashboard does not delete the reports within it, so you'll have to take one more step to delete the reports.

 **To Delete Unused Reports**